-Where to stay and dine
+Where to stay and dine in Venice's Ghetto

-There are now two hotels on the Campo del Ghetto Nuovo:
+You'll find two hotels on the Campo del Ghetto Nuovo:

 Locanda del Ghetto